L-Dinosaur/trading_server/README.md

 - Payload too large, need to optimize
   - Instead of sending "success", use int code to success/failure
   - Instead of sending requested price/signal as dataframe, use dictionary which are much less costly
-- My current payload construction truncates the dataframe (To be resolved)
+- My current payload construction truncates the dataframe and contain info for one ticker
+  - Issue: `pandas.DataFrame.to_dict()` method by default returns "dict-like" dictionaries which are indexed by the dataframe index.
+As the different ticker rows share the same timestamp as index, the first ticker was kept while other tickers disgarded
+  - Resolution: does not need timestamp in the output anyway, change the `pandas.DataFrame.to_dict()` behavior to 'list-like'
 ## Next Steps
-- Add more user input error handling logic on both client and server sides
 - Write unittests for each class
 - Explore other higher level (such as HTTP) APIs for the networking logic
 - Explore threading to concurrently handle clients
+  - Will become more useful with more dynamic data fetching and hence longer time to service each client
 - Fine tune some data processing logic to handle edge cases that can arise depending on time of the day or day of the week when this is used.